npm/policies/receiving-reports.md

 ### Data retention

-All (potentially de-identified) information about harassment reports should be stored indefinitely in an electronic format, accessible only by the npm abuse team.
+All (potentially de-identified) information about harassment reports should be stored for a period of at least 5 years, in an electronic format, accessible only by the npm abuse team.

 Lifetime bans are handled by banning a username or IP address.
 If it ever becomes necessary, we will maintain a lifetime ban of users for